rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 Rackspace Identity keeps information about users, roles, and other entitlements in a domain.
 When a user federates into Rackspace, Rackspace Identity places the user in a single identity domain.
-Each domain is accessed by using a unique alphanumeric ID, which Rackspace usually sets to be the same as the user's account ID.
+Each domain is accessed by using a unique alphanumeric ID, which Rackspace sets to be the same as the user's account ID.
 The domain ID is required when a federated user requests access.
-This is especially important because a customer is allowed to create multiple domains, and Rackspace Identity needs to place the federated user in the correct one.
+This is important because a customer is allowed to create multiple domains, and Rackspace Identity needs to place the federated user in the correct one.

-In the preceding SAML assertion, the domain is passed as a SAML attribute in lines 74 - 76.
+In the preceding `SAML assertion<#the-SAML-assertion>`_, the domain is passed as a SAML attribute in lines 74 through 76.
 This implies that the identity provider is preconfigured to emit the correct value.
-It is not strictly required that the |idp| do this, because most federated users target a single domain, and you can easily hard code the domain value in an attribute mapping policy.
+It's not required that the |idp| do this, because most federated users target a single domain, and you can hard code the domain value in an attribute mapping policy.

 Name
 ----

-This value is the username of the federated user.
+The **Name** value is the username of the federated user.
 Rackspace Identity assumes that each user has a unique username, and that the same user has the same username from one federated login to the next.

-In the preceding SAML assertion, the username is identified by the ``NameID`` in the ``Subject`` section of the assertion (line 59).
-That said, an IDP can return a stable username as an attribute in the ``AttributeStatement`` section.
+In the preceding `SAML assertion<#the-SAML-assertion>`_, the username is identified by the ``NameID`` in the ``Subject`` section of the assertion on line
+ 59. However, an |idp|can return a stable username as an attribute in the ``AttributeStatement`` section.

 Email
 -----

-This value is the email of the federated user.
-In the SAML assertion, it is an attribute in the``AttributeStatement`` section (lines 77 - 79).
+The **Email** value is the email of the federated user.
+It's an attribute in the ``AttributeStatement`` section on lines 77 through 79 of the preceding `SAML assertion<#the-SAML-assertion>`_.
 Some identity providers make no distinction between a username and an email, in which case the email is in the ``Subject`` section.

 Roles
 -----

 Rackspace Identity expects an attribute with the list of roles to assign to the federated user.
 Rackspace Identity only allows the assignment of roles that it recognizes.

-In the SAML assertion above, the list of roles is in an attribute named ``roles`` on lines 71 - 73.
+In the example `SAML assertion<#the-SAML-assertion>`_, the list of roles is an attribute named ``roles`` on lines 71 through 73.
 Note that this is a good use case for a multivalue attribute, but in this case, you assign only the ``nova:admin`` role.

-The example assigns ``nova:admin`` at the domain level, which means that the user has the role on all accounts (sometimes referred to as tenants) that are associated with the domain.
+The example assigns ``nova:admin`` at the domain level.
+This means that the user has the role on all accounts or tenants associated with the domain.
 For example, if you associate accounts ``12873`` and ``33987`` with the domain, the user has the ``nova:admin`` role on both of those accounts.

 You can restrict the role to a specific account.
 For